Formative And Summative Assessment: The Differences Explained For Teachers

 2. Address the learning gaps and don’t leave potholes

 I often use a ‘pothole’ analogy with the schools I work with.
-Imagine a local council were filling in potholes but that their road maintenance vehicles were themselves creating new holes in the road.
+Imagine a local council was filling in potholes but that their road maintenance vehicles were creating new holes in the road.

 They wouldn’t be doing a very good job at improving the overall quality of the road surface would they?

-If you are not going to address the gaps now, then who is and when?
+If you do not address the gaps now, who is and when?

 Read more: Same day interventions